 Information Notes concerning individual national HICP:

 The Harmonised Index of Consumer Prices at constant tax rates (HICP-CT) is a series of inflation indices that starts for most countries in 2002.
-The data provision is compulsory for every Member State since January 2013, following the adoption of the Regulation (EC) No 119/2013.
+The data provision is compulsory for every Member State since January 2013.

 The HICP-CT follows the same computation principles as the HICP, but is based on prices at constant tax rates.
 The comparison with the standard HICP can show the potential impact of changes in indirect taxes (e.g. VAT and excise duties) on the overall inflation.